ParsaAlizadeh/universal-parser-tool/README.md

 - Quera

 **NOTE**: You may use the parser for practice problems.
 During a contest, some judges need to log in.
 For now, this feature is supported by atcoder parser.
-Universal Problem Parser Tool